Multi-oriented props and homotopy algebras with branes: Multi-oriented versions of some classical operads and props

 The homotopy theory of such props can be highly non-trivial.
 As we discuss in more detail below in \S 5, the automorphism group of $\HoLB_{c,d}^{(c+d-1)\text{-or}}$ is equal to the Grothendieck-Teichm\"uller group $GRT=GRT_1\ltimes \K^*$ (for any $c,d\in \Z$ with $c+d\geq 2$) and hence this prop can be a foundation for a rich deformation quantization theory in {\em every}\, geometric dimension $c+d\geq 2$.
 This fact was one of our main motivations to introduce and study the multi-oriented props.

 \sip

 Let $K$ be the differential closure of the ideal in $\HoLBcd^{(k+1)\text{-or}}$ generated by all corollas with total arity $\geq 4$ and denote the quotient by \Beq \LBcd^{(k+1)\text{-or}}=\HoLBcd^{(k+1)\text{-or}}/K. \Eeq This prop gives us a $(k+1)$ oriented version of $\LBcd$.
 It is quite easy to see that the automorphism group of the prop $\LBcd^{(c+d-1)\text{-or}}$ with $c,d\geq 1$ and $c+d\geq 3$ is almost trivial --- it is equal to $\K^*$ acting by rescalings of the generators.
-In particular, the induced action of $GRT_1$ on $\LBcd^{(k+1)\text{-or}}$ with $c,d\geq 1$ and $c+d\geq 3$ is trivial (this is in sharp contrast to the 1-oriented case $c=d=1$ where that action remains highly non-trivial!); more details on this phenomenon will be given elsewhere.
-Our main purpose in this paper is to introduce the notion of a representation of a multi-oriented prop in the category of dg vector spaces (with branes) which is done in the next section.
+In particular, the induced action of $GRT_1$ on $\LBcd^{(k+1)\text{-or}}$ with $c,d\geq 1$ and $c+d\geq 3$ is trivial; this is in sharp contrast to the 1-oriented case $c=d=1$ where that action remains highly non-trivial.

+\sip Our main purpose in this paper is to introduce the notion of a representation of a multi-oriented prop in the category of dg vector spaces (with branes) which is done in the next section.

 \bip

 \bip

 {